m7a/bo-d5man2/README.md

 of tasks.
 Two distinct dimensions are considered to organize tasks:

  1. The _task type_ specifies if this task is long, short, periodic or a subtask.
 The order of display is: periodic, then long, then short.
-Subtasks are hidden by default and provided on a separate “tasks” screen.
  2. The _task priority_ specifies how important a task is by assinging colors (purple, red, yellow, green, black, white).
 The use of the colors is up to the user.
 Instead of a color a task can also be in state _considered_ or
-    _delayed_: Considered means that it should be kept in mind but is not assigned any priority (think: very low priority) and _delayed_ means that it should be hidden by default because it is not expected to be worked on any time soon (e.g. not in the current week).
+    _delayed_: Considered means that it should be kept in mind but is not assigned any priority (think: very low priority) and _delayed_ means that it may be hidden because it is not expected to be worked on any time soon (e.g. not in the current week).

 D5Man assings the file extension `.hot` to task files to distinguish them from documents and all tasks are placed and expected to be in section 43.
 D5Man